severalnines/docs/components.rst

 ``os=<string>``

-* \* Operating system runs across the cluster, including ClusterControl host.
-Supported values are 'redhat' for Redhat-based distributions (CentOS/Fedora/Amazon Linux/Oracle Linux) or 'debian' for Debian-based distributions (Debian/Ubuntu)
+* \* Operating system runs across the cluster, including ClusterControl host. 'redhat' for Redhat-based distributions (CentOS/Fedora/Amazon Linux/Oracle Linux) or 'debian' for Debian-based distributions (Debian/Ubuntu).
 * Example: ``os=redhat``

-``os_user=<string>``
+``osuser=<string>``

-* \* System user that will be used by CMON to perform automation tasks like cluster recovery, backups and upgrades.
+* \* Operating system user that will be used by CMON to perform automation tasks like cluster recovery, backups and upgrades.
 This user must be able to perform super-user activities.
 * Example: ``os_user=root``

-``osuser=<string>``
+``os_user=<string>``

-* Alias to ``os_user``.
+* Alias to ``osuser``.

 ``sshuser=<string>``

-* Alias to ``os_user``.
+* Alias to ``osuser``.

 ``sudo="echo '<sudo password>' | sudo -S 2>/dev/null"``

-* If sudo user uses password, specify the sudo command (with sudo password) here.
+* If sudo user requires password, specify the sudo command with sudo password here.
+The sudo command must be trimmed by redirecting stderr to somewhere else.
+Therefore, it is compulsary to have ``-S 2>/dev/null`` appended in the sudo command.
 * Example: ``sudo="echo 'My5ud0' | sudo -S 2>/dev/null"``

 ``hostname=<string>``

-* Hostname or IP address of the CMON host.
+* \*Hostname or IP address of the CMON host.
 * Example: ``hostname=192.168.0.10``

 ``wwwroot=<path to CMONAPI and ClusterControl UI>``

-* \* Path to CMONAPI and ClusterControl UI.
+* Path to CMONAPI and ClusterControl UI.
 If not set, it defaults to '/var/www/html' for Redhat-based distributions or '/var/www' for Debian-based distributions.
 * Example: ``wwwroot=/var/www/html``

+``vendor=<string>``

+* Database vendor name.
+ClusterControl needs to know this in order to distinguish the vendor's relevant naming convention especially for package name, daemon name, deployment steps, recovery procedures and lots more.
+Supported value at the moment is percona, codership, mariadb, mongodb, oracle.
+* Example: ``vendor=codership``

 SSH
 '''